If you have ever purchased contact lenses manufactured by CooperVision Inc, there are several things you NEED to know.

 If you experience any symptoms of pain in the eye, discomfort or hazy vision, remove your contact lenses immediately and contact your eye doctor.

 Childers, Schlueter, & Smith LLC is currently investigating potential lawsuits against CooperVision related to injuries suffered from using the recalled Avaira contact lenses.
 These types of cases are complex and our experienced lawyers will be able to assist and evaluate your case and answer any types of questions you may have.
-Contact Childers, Schlueter & Smith, LLC for more information, or to get answers to any related questions you may have.
+Contact Childers, Schlueter & Smith, LLC for more information.